 The Benefits of SSD Drives.

 Solid state drives provide unprecedented and unparalleled benefits in comparison to traditional hard drives.
-Regardless of whether your preferred PC is a portable laptop or stand still desktop, SSDs are the ultimate means of supercharging your everyday computer performance.
+Regardless of whether your preferred PC is a portable laptop or stand still desktop, SSDs are the ultimate means of supercharging your computer performance.
+But, SSD drive failure is a reality. eProvided manages all sorts of services.
+Check out our computer repair services in Las Vegas.
+In short, the benefits of a new SSD drive overshadows its risks.

 - SSDs are more durable.
 Solid state drives leverage NAND flash memory mounted on the circuit boards.
 This non-mechanical design makes them inherently more durable, not to mention shock resistant by up to 1500g/0.5ms.
 In comparison, HDDs are made of numerous moving parts, thus making them vulnerable to shock and vibration damage.

 - SSDs are miles faster.
 According to the latest tests, SSDs offer approximately 100 times the performance in comparison to traditional HDDs.
 If that isn’t enough to turn some heads, consider that SSDs sport almost instant data access, faster boot uptimes, quicker file transfers, and snappier overall computing.
 How is this possible?
 SSDs can access all information at once.
 However, hard drive technology’s limited.
 Thus, the closer data is to the read & write heads, the faster its read.
 If the data is far from these heads, it takes time to reach and then read.

 - SSDs take less power.
 Technology is all about efficiency these days, and SSDs don’t disappoint.
 These drives use notably less power at peak load times when compared to traditional hard drives.
 In fact, they use less than 2-watts versus 6-watts for HDDs.
 As a result, laptop battery life’s boosted.
 Thus, the computer system experiences less power strain, and the system runs at cooler temperatures.

 - SSDs are lighter.
 Flash-based solid state drives are considerably lighter than traditional hard drives—77g versus 752.5g.
 Thus, this technology is ideal for mobile computers.